What is Listeria?

 Apple Cider Vinegar

 Apple cider vinegar is widely used for internal benefits within the body.
-In the case of listeria however, apple cider vinegar is used externally as a means to wash contaminated vegetables.
+In the case of listeria however, apple cider vinegar powder is used externally as a means to wash contaminated vegetables.
 This method is proven to be highly effective for washing food-borne pathogens including listeria and E. Coli (x).

 BRAT Diet (Bland Diet)